TheChildWalrus/Emmaitar/README.md

 These images are placed in the folder `emmaitar-paintings/info-printouts`.

 The point of this printout command is to help server admins if they want to make a recipe catalogue available to the players.
 Rather than spending ages arranging your configured recipes in-game and taking screenshots, you can just run this command in singleplayer with the paintings and auto-generate a catalogue of painting information.

+**Other stuff**

+These paintings render with a consistent lighting level (the light level is averaged over all blocks) so they don't go patchy indoors.